Debt Avalanche Method

 4. Repeat the process until all debts are eliminated

 After paying off the first debt, move on to the one with the next highest interest rate.
-Rinse and repeat until you’re debt-free!
+Repeat the process until you’re debt-free!
+As you continue paying off each debt on the list, you should gain a little more wiggle room with your finances, which could mean opportunities for saving or splurging on a fun purchase.

-Is the debt avalanche method right for me?
+Is the debt avalanche method right for you?

-So, how do you know if the debt avalanche method is right for you?
-Not only does the debt avalanche help you pay down debt, but it can also help you save a substantial amount of money on interest.
+Not only does the debt avalanche method help you pay down debt, but it can also help you save a substantial amount of money on interest.
 You might ask yourself whether that’s more important than paying off a smaller debt faster.

-Compared to the debt snowball method, it takes longer to pay off that first debt with the debt avalanche.
-As such, if you’re the type of person who needs a feeling of accomplishment to keep going, the debt snowball method might suit you better.
+Compared to the debt snowball method, it takes longer to pay off that first debt with the debt avalanche method.
+So, if you’re the type of person who needs a feeling of accomplishment to keep going, the debt snowball method might suit you better.

-A little progress is better than none, so if the debt avalanche sounds like a method worth trying, now’s the time to get started!
-Check out our debt management articles to learn more.
+A little progress is better than none, so if the debt avalanche method sounds like an option worth trying, now is the time to get started!

 Notice: Information provided in this article is for informational purposes only.
 Consult your attorney or financial advisor about your financial circumstances.